Palace to Palace FAQs

 Palace to Palace is a cycle ride from Buckingham Palace to Windsor Castle, all in aid of The Prince's Trust.
 There are two route options, the Classic 45-mile route and the 90-mile Ultra route.
 Around 4,000 riders will take part.
 Although, please be aware that the Ultra is limited to just 400 riders, so don't miss out on this and sign up today!

 Palace to Palace is open to anybody over the age of 16 who is enthusiastic about cycling and raising money for a great cause.
 You must be confident to ride on open roads and in traffic and obey the Highway Code at all times.

 Each rider taking part in the Classic 45-mile route must commit to fundraising a minimum of £120 per person and riders taking part in the Ultra 90-mile route must commit to raise a minimum of £240 per person.
 All riders must fundraise exclusively for The Prince’s Trust.

 Registering for Palace to Palace is quick and simple.
 Simply head to our Palace to Palace event page and click the sign up now button.
 You’ll need to have decided which distance – the 45-mile or 90-mile – that you’ll be doing, then it’ll just take a few minutes to register (don’t forget to have your credit or debit card handy).

-If your company is paying for your registration fee then you will need to enter a coupon code at the checkout to bypass the payment section.
-This code will be provided to you by your Team Captain or by the Non-Participating Team Administrator.
+If your company is paying for your registration fee then you will need to enter a promotional code, which will be provided to you by your company Team Captain or by the Non-Participating Team Administrator, over email upon registering.